 Fortunately, there are court cases demonstrating instances where an insurance carrier has been found to have conducted an EUO in such an intimidating and unprofessional way that the Insured person was allowed to walk out without fear of losing their insurance benefits.

 While it is true that not all insurance companies are guilty of inappropriate or improper EUO tactics, we have encountered quite a number of them.
 Hiring a skilled and experienced personal injury attorney following a serious injury can be critical to receiving fair treatment and reasonable compensation you deserve.

-The attorneys at Goldberg Noone LLC fight aggressively to ensure not only that your legal rights are fully protected, but also that you are not subjected to unnecessary bullying or intimidation tactics by an insurance company.
+The attorneys at Goldberg Noone Abraham fight aggressively to ensure not only that your legal rights are fully protected, but also that you are not subjected to unnecessary bullying or intimidation tactics by an insurance company.

 It never costs a penny to call our office at 239-461-5508 to speak with an attorney about any concerns you may have following a crash, or you can just complete this simple form and we’ll reach out to you immediately.